Techniques for Working with Tempo and Meter

 Audio locked meters can be useful when composing, as they allow a continuous piece of music to be worked on in isolated segments, preventing the listening fatigue of a fixed form.
 Reassembly is left as an excercise for the reader.

-Tempo ramps can also be used in a video context, e.g. for an accelerando, by snapping to TC frames and drag the ruler so that a bar ends up on a significant video frame.
+Tempo ramps can also be used in a video context, e.g. for an accelerando, by snapping to TC frames and dragging the ruler so that a bar ends up on a significant video frame.